 With a subway station coming, Yonge and Steeles will change.
 We’re looking to build something that includes space for both businesses and residents.
-While we’re at an early stage, we know that we want to build a mix of outdoor community space and street-level retail with towers on top.
+While we’re at an early stage, we know that we want to build a mix of outdoor and indoor community space and street-level retail with towers on top.

 Between the buildings, we will integrate connections that allow for pedestrians and cyclists to move through the site easily and efficiently, with a combination of both open and covered walkable areas.